redenoriola/redenoriola.github.io/README.md

 This is Reden Oriola's portfolio website
 This is my personal portfolio website containing differents projects that I have done.

 This repository is connected to Netlify.
-Please refer to this link for a full it's full functionality Live Demo: https://redenoriola.netlify.com/
+Please refer to this link for it's full functionality.

+Live Demo: https://redenoriola.netlify.com/

 ## Tools Used